Permissive Information-Flow Analysis for Large Language Models: Introduction

 \section{Introduction}

-Large Language Models (LLMs) such as GPT-4~\cite{openai2023gpt4}, Llama~\cite{touvron2023llama,dubey2024llama}, Mistral~\cite{jiang2023mistral}, and PaLM~\cite{anil2023palm} are rapidly becoming commodity components of larger software systems.
-The inputs to these LLMs often consist of data retrieved from a variety of sources, including websites, productivity software, or tools~\cite{langchain}, and their output is usually passed on to other software components for further processing~\cite{xi2023llmagents}.
+Large Language Models (LLMs) such as GPT-4~\citep{openai2023gpt4}, Llama~\citep{touvron2023llama,dubey2024llama}, Mistral~\citep{jiang2023mistral}, and PaLM~\citep{anil2023palm} are rapidly becoming commodity components of larger software systems.
+The inputs to these LLMs often consist of data retrieved from a variety of sources, including websites, productivity software, or tools~\citep{langchain}, and their output is usually passed on to other software components for further processing~\citep{xi2023llmagents}.

-This poses natural security and privacy problems: low integrity inputs (\eg, poisoned data) can change the model's behavior in unexpected ways and potentially affect the entire system~\cite{greshake2023youve}.
-Similarly, high confidentiality inputs (\eg, confidential documents) can be inadvertently leaked to an untrusted downstream component~\cite{mireshghallah2023llms}.
+This poses natural security and privacy problems: low integrity inputs (\eg, poisoned data) can change the model's behavior in unexpected ways and potentially affect the entire system~\citep{greshake2023youve,verma2024operationalizing}.
+Similarly, high confidentiality inputs (\eg, confidential documents) can be inadvertently leaked to an untrusted downstream component~\citep{mireshghallah2023llms}.

 One possible approach to address this problem is to rely on the LLM itself for mitigation, for example via introspection of the retrieved inputs or guardrails given in the meta-prompt.
-However, such defenses can be circumvented with more advanced attacks~\cite{zou2023universal,YJWHHST23, LGFXHMS23, SCBSZ23}, leading to the undesirable cat-and-mouse game that is common in system security.
+However, such defenses can be circumvented with more advanced attacks~\citep{zou2023universal,YJWHHST23, LGFXHMS23, SCBSZ23}, leading to the undesirable cat-and-mouse game that is common in system security.
+A promising alternative is to tackle this problem at the system level via dynamic information-flow (aka taint) tracking.
+Information-flow tracking is a standard technique for enforcing integrity and confidentiality properties~\citep{clause2007dytan,BuirasSR14,sabelfeld2003language}, and has been used successfully in many applications, including detecting cross-site-scripting vulnerabilities~\citep{vogt2007cross}, privacy leaks in mobile applications~\citep{enck2014taintdroid} and recently to LLM-based systems~\citep{wutschitz2023rethinking,wu2024systemleveldefenseindirectprompt,balunovic2024ai}.